luser-dr00g/inca/README.md

 inca
 ====

+This document describes the interpreter implemented in inca.c, or inca "1".
+Current development is inca2.c, but there is no documentation for it yet.

 Summary:
 monadic functions: + id  { size  ~ iota  < box  # shape  > unbox  | abs  ! not  @ rev
 dyadic function: + add  { from  ~ find  < assign  # reshape  , cat  ; rowcat  - minus  . time